Well Refurbishment Project – CAMDA NGO – Mongolia

 Mongolian Nomads’ Migration

-Traditionally, Mongolia’s herders have grazed their livestock by rotating them over shared pasture according to the seasons and the health and availability of the grazing land available.
-The pastures are divided according to the season—summer, spring/fall, and winter based on the amount of grass and when the grass is sufficient to eat, which is often determined by geography, climate conditions and season.
-Simply put, herders stay in an area as long as there is enough grass.
+Mongolia’s herders have traditionally grazed their livestock by rotating them over shared pastures according to the seasons and the health of the grazing land.
+Pastures are divided into seasonal zones—summer, spring/fall, and winter—based on the availability of grass, , which is influenced by geography, climate, and the time of year.
+Herders remain in an area as long as the pasture can sustain their animals.

 A young Mongolian herding couple.
 Staying with them allows you to learn more about Mongolian nomads migration

-We work with the young Batsuuri family.
-Their home is in the Bayandalai district of the Gobi Gurvan Saikhan National Park.
-Their winter shelter is up in the protected foothills of the mountains and their summer pasture in the more open plains where rainfall turns the vast gravel plains into pasture for their livestock.
-They typically make this migration in April or May.
-It’s a short migration of only a few kilometres but a migration pattern typical to the Gobi.
+We work with families like the Batsuuri family in the Bayandalai district of Gobi Gurvan Saikhan National Park.
+Their migration pattern is typical of the Gobi region.
+Their winter shelter is nestled in the foothills of the mountains, while their summer pastures lie on the open plains where rainfall transforms the gravel terrain into lush grazing land.
+This migration, usually in April or May, covers only a few kilometers but exemplifies the cyclical lifestyle of herders.

 We can offer you a Mongolian Nomad's Migration experience where you'll work together with the family on dismantling the ger